 There are so many reasons to make our homes as energy efficient as possible.
 It keeps us comfortable, could save us money on heating and cooling costs and is the right thing to do for our environment.
 Exterior door energy efficiency is important because doors are a potential point in a home for energy loss.
 If you are in the market for a new patio door, considering an energy-efficient option is a smart choice.

 Quality patio doors serve many functions.
 They allow for an additional entry point into your home, give you a beautiful view and make your rooms seem larger and more open.
-When it comes to installing an energy efficient patio door, there are a lot of choices to make regarding style, materials and glass.
+Sliding glass doors can even be used for indoor uses!
+When it comes to installing an energy-efficient patio door, there are a lot of choices to make regarding style, materials and glass.
 Here are some tips on how to be energy-conscious when replacing your door.

 The first choice a homeowner will make is what style their patio door will be.
 There are two main types of doors, sliding patio doors and hinged (often referred to as French) patio doors.
 Sliding doors are perfect when space is tight.
 They don't swing, so they take up much less floor space.